jina-ai/docs/chapters/crud.md

 ## Before you start

-Before you start indexing documents with Jina and searching through the database, we recommend you study the basics as explained [here](https://docs.jina.ai/chapters/core/introduction/index.html).
+Before you start indexing documents with Jina and searching through the database, we recommend you to study the basics as explained [here](https://docs.jina.ai/chapters/core/introduction/index.html).

 ### Implementation